 Once you are assigned an allotment, you will automatically become a member of Ashley Vale Allotment Association.
 The Association committee organise a number of activities and events to better support plot holders and to make the site a great community to be a part of.

-Plot checks will be carried out in April and August to identify abandoned plots and those not being adequately maintained or cultivated.
+Plot checks will be carried out in April each year to identify abandoned plots and those not being adequately maintained or cultivated.
 These will then be re-allocated to the next people on the waiting list.
 Plot holders taking overgrown plots are given extra time to work towards good cultivation but are expected to maintain them within the first six months to a year.

 Check out the information sheets in the navigation menu.